 Cedar Hill offers over 36 miles of trails, ideal for a morning run, weekend bike ride, or simply a family walk.
-Follow these trail use guidelines (PDF) for a safe and fun trail experience.
+Follow these trail use guidelines (PDF) for a safe and fun trail experience, and click here for some suggested routes.

 The trails listed below are complete or under construction.
 More than 120 miles of multi-use trails and bikeways are planned in Cedar Hill.
 View the the plans here: